lettinghenry/camre/psd2html/e4/directions.md

-# Exercise Two: Front End Assessment
+# Exercise Four: Front End Assessment

 - You have 2 Hours to complete this task.
 - You are expectd to use foundation-zurb framework for this task.